pnp/cli-microsoft365/docs/docs/cmd/pp/card/card-list.md

 ## Options

 `-e, --environment <environment>`
-The name of the environment for which to retrieve cards.
+The name of the environment.

 `-a, --asAdmin`
-Run the command as admin and retrieve cards for environments you do not have explicitly assigned permissions to.
+Run the command as admin for environments you do not have explicitly assigned permissions to.

 --8<-- "docs/cmd/_global.md"

 ## Examples

-List cards in the environment named _Default-d87a7535-dd31-4437-bfe1-95340acd55c5_.
+List cards in a specific environment.

 ```sh
 m365 pp card list --environment "Default-d87a7535-dd31-4437-bfe1-95340acd55c5"
 ```

-List cards in the environment named _Default-d87a7535-dd31-4437-bfe1-95340acd55c5_ as admin.
+List cards in a specific environment as admin.

 ```sh
 m365 pp card list --environment "Default-d87a7535-dd31-4437-bfe1-95340acd55c5" --asAdmin